rmakaren/Genomics-quiescence-mutation-detection/README.md

 # functions.R

-This is a separate script for the custom-developed functions for mutations  preprocessing, filtering, annotation and visualisation technics used in this analysis
+This script uploads the libraries and the custom-developed functions for mutations  preprocessing, filtering, annotation and visualisation technics used in this analysis

 # Variants_distribution_4cultures.R